Share Swap Meaning

 - The current market value of the issuing firm

-- The premium that issuing firm wants to give to the target firm’s shares based on the growth prospects
+- The premium that the issuing firm wants to give to the target firm’s shares based on the growth prospects

 - A predefined cut off date as the share price is a dynamic price that changes every moment in the market based on buyers’ and seller’s perception of the prevailing market price.